Laganside Corporation

 The Laganside Corporation was a non-departmental public body formed by the Laganside Development (Northern Ireland) Order 1989 with the goal of regenerating large sections of land in Belfast, Northern Ireland adjacent to the River Lagan.
 This development area was expanded in 1996 to include areas closer to the city centre.

 The Lagan riverside suffered in particular from poor environmental conditions and the decline of the shipbuilding industry in the 1970s and 80s.

 The corporation was wound up in March 2007 and its responsibilities transferred to the Department for Social Development.

 History

 The Department of the Environment-commissioned Laganside Concept Plan was completed in March 1987, an initiative of Chris Patten and Richard Needham, two Northern Ireland Office ministers.
-To deliver this plan, Laganside Ltd. was established in October 1987 as an interim measure; the Laganside Development Order (Northem Ireland) 1989 established the Laganside Corporation in May 1989.
+To deliver this plan, Laganside Ltd. was established in October 1987 as an interim measure; the Laganside Development Order (Northern Ireland) 1989 established the Laganside Corporation in May 1989.

 The Corporation's original mission statement was:

 "to contribute to the revitalisation of Belfast and Northern Ireland through the regeneration of the Laganside area.
 It has one target: for every £1 of expenditure, investment levels of £5.20 must be achieved.
 Its current mission statement reflecting a change in emphasis is contributing to the revitalisation of Belfast and Northern Ireland by transforming Laganside to be attractive, accessible and sustainable, recognised as a place of opportunity for all".

 Laganside Corporations aims closely followed the Urban Delivery Corporation model: